-It is up to the staff members to choose the most appropriate channel for reporting the serious irregularities that they must disclose.
-However, if a matter is reported to an Agency's section/department that is not competent to deal with it, it is up to that unit to transmit, in the strictest confidence, the relevant information and documents to the competent unit and to inform the member of staff accordingly.
+It is up to the staff member to choose the most appropriate channel for reporting the serious irregularities that they must disclose.
+However, if a matter is reported to an Agency department which is not competent to deal with it, it is up to that department to transmit, in the strictest confidence, the relevant information and documents to the competent person, as indicated in point 2. under Internal whistleblowing, and to inform the member of staff accordingly.